 The Astros are a very popular team right now, not because of what they have done, but because of what they are trying to do.
 In sports, when a team comes to the end of a run that includes a series of playoff appearances, and maybe even a championship, they enter into what is known as a rebuilding phase.
-However the Astros have been taking this rebuilding term to a whole new level.
-They took apart their entire roster, literally, making trade after trade to trade away assets for prospects.
-This led to the Astros ending with some of the worst win-loss records in baseball history the last few years.
-However they have stockpiled what is now baseball’s best farm, and look for that farm to start to come to fruition in the coming years.
-In fact, Sports Illustrated already declared the Houston Astros the 2017 World Series Champions.
+However, the Astros have been taking this rebuilding term to a whole new level.
+They took apart their entire roster making trade after trade to trade away assets for prospects.
+This led to the Astros ending with some of the worst win-loss records in baseball history in the last few years.
+However, they have stockpiled what is now baseball’s best farm, and look for that farm to start to come to fruition in the coming years.
+Sports Illustrated already declared the Houston Astros the 2017 World Series Champions.
 They might be right.

 After a rebuild that began at the turn of the decade, the Houston Astros found their way out of the wilderness in 2015, finishing the 2015 regular season 86-76, giving them the second wild card.
-They rode that wild card appearance all the way to the ALDS before losing to the Royals in five tough games.
-They didn't have much work to do in offseason.
-In fact, their current plan is to simply let all of the young talent continue to just get better.
+They rode that wild card appearance to the ALDS before losing to the Royals in five tough games.
+They didn't have much work to do in the offseason.
+Their current plan is to simply let all of the young talents continue to just get better.

-The Astros entered 2016 with sky high expectations, and unlike 2015, they had a mountain of pressure on them.
-They got off to a rocky start and were sitting on the outside looking in late-May.
+The Astros entered 2016 with sky-high expectations, and unlike in 2015, they had a mountain of pressure on them.
+They got off to a rocky start and were sitting on the outside looking in late May.
 Since May 23 they have been on fire, and have surged to within 2.5 games of the Texas Rangers for first place in the AL West.
 What has changed for the Astros since May 22?
 Well, the rotation is getting back to pitching to ground balls, the bullpen is back to being great, their team defense is back to being the best in the business, and they have gotten back to hitting home runs.